pmorenoz/HetMOGP/README.md

 model = SVMOGP(X=X, Y=Y, Z=Z, kern_list=kern_list, likelihood=likelihood, Y_metadata=Y_metadata)
 ```

-A complete example of our model usage can be found in this repository at notebooks>demo
+A complete example of our model usage can be found in this repository at **notebooks > demo**

-* Missing Gap Prediction
+## New Likelihoods

+## Examples
+* **Missing Gap Prediction:** Predicting in classification problems with information obtained
+in parallel regression tasks.
 ![gap](tmp/gap.png)

-* London House Prices
+* **London House Prices:** Spatial modeling with heterogeneous observations.
+This is a
+demographic example where we mix discrete data (type of house) with real observations
+(log-price of house sale contracts).
 ![london](tmp/london.png)

 ## Contributors